waydabber/m1ddc/README.md

 This little tool controls external displays (connected via USB-C/DisplayPort Alt Mode) using DDC/CI on M1 Macs.
 Useful to embed in various scripts.

+*Please note that controlling a HDMI display thourhg the 2020 M1 Mini's HDMI port is not working.
+You have to use DisplayPort over USB-C!*

 ## Prerequisites

 You need `clang` from Apple's Command Line Tools (installs automatically if not present).